How Much Does a Tragus Piercing Hurt? (Pain Guide)

 Piercer experience and technique

-Just like everyone’s pain tolerance varies, every body piercer’s technique will vary.
-Some are rougher, and some know how to make the pain as minimal as possible.
+Just like everyone’s pain tolerance varies, every piercer’s technique will vary.
+Some are rougher, and some will minimize the pain as minimal as possible.
 The only way to know is to ask others who have used that particular piercer.

 In general, though, a body piercer who has done tragus piercings for several years is going to give you a better experience than someone who just started.
 So if you’re worried about pain, ask for someone with more experience.